-March 5, 1936: Judy is mentioned in Louella Parsons’s column about a recent MGM party.
+March 5, 1936: Judy was mentioned in Louella Parsons’s column about a recent MGM party.
 Parsons noted that one of the highlights was Judy who was “called back again and again.”
-At this point, Judy had only been at the studio for less than six months and had yet to make a film.
+At this point, Judy had been at the studio for less than six months and had yet to make a film.
 The studio kept her occupied, if not terribly busy, with various parties and appearances in some nightclubs (even though she was only 13 years old!) and with her vocal lessons with mentor Roger Edens.

-Photo above right: From Judy’s very first studio portrait session, November 6, 1935.
+The photo above right: From Judy’s very first studio portrait session, November 6, 1935.
 The studio tried to make her seem even more precocious than she was by claiming she was 12 years old.

 Listen to Part 1, Take 6 here:

 Listen to the edited version as heard in the film here (remastered):

 March 5, 1938: Judy was still in Columbus, Ohio, for her personal appearance promoting Everybody Sing.

 Newspapers reported on a fender-bender that Judy was involved in while on the way to Loew’s Ohio Theater.
 Luckily no one was injured and Judy was, of course, able to fulfill her performance obligations.

 Also printed on this day (as well as in other papers at this time) was an article about how Judy planned to create a publishing house for “juveniles only, ranging up to 18 years.”
 This is more fantasy created by the MGM Publicity Department!